 Early harbour charts

-In 1826, 60 potential settlers embarked for New Zealand on board the Rosanna, captained by James Herd.
+In 1826, around 30 potential settlers embarked for New Zealand on board the Rosanna, captained by James Herd.
 Herd had visited New Zealand previously and in 1822 had charted Hokianga Harbour.

 Although the passengers did not find a suitable place to settle, Herd charted Otago Harbour, Port Nicholson (Wellington) and Port Pegasus (on Stewart Island).
 Port Nicholson was also charted by Captain Thomas Barnett, commander of the Lambton.